iZeaoGamer/Zector/major.md

 - Fixed /ss from not detecting faction chat, and ally chat.
 - Fixed /ss from not being disabled properly when you leave.
 So when you type /ss after you join, it'd say "Disabled socialspy".
 Now, it'll say "Enabled Social spy".
 - Show error message if used the incorrect arguments in /pvp.
+- No longer require permission to buy other mining generators from /shop.
+- Fixed server start-up issues (sometimes).
+This was caused due to a lot of plugins being enabled at the same time on the server.